YushanH/yushanh.github.io/_pages/about.md

 ---
 #### about

-I'm currently a Physics Engineer at Epic Games developing the **[Chaos Flesh](https://dev.epicgames.com/community/learning/tutorials/BEby/unreal-engine-chaos-flesh)** project in Unreal Engine that supports physically and biomechanically correct human soft tissue simulations.
+I'm currently a Physics Engineer at Epic Games developing the **[Chaos Flesh](hhttps://dev.epicgames.com/community/learning/tutorials/W4mV/unreal-engine-chaos-flesh-emil-muscle-tutorial-5-5)** system in Unreal Engine that supports high fidelity human soft tissue simulations.
 I obtained my PhD in Applied Mathematics at UCLA, under the supervision of **[Prof. Joseph Teran](https://www.math.ucla.edu/~jteran/)**.
 My primary research focus lies at the intersection of physics-based simulation and machine learning, with a special emphasis on the simulation of human soft tissues.
 My recent work includes:
 - a comprehensive neural network model for efficient musculoskeletal-driven skin deformation of animated characters
 - a dynamic mode capture paradigm for augmenting secondary effects (e.g. inertia) on top of our network
 - a robust meshing algorithm for generating volumetric hexahedron meshes from self-intersecting surfaces